Rick Perry: Dancing with the Stars

-On August 30, 2016, Perry was announced as one of the celebrities who would compete on season 23 of Dancing with the Stars.
+Perry was one of the celebrities competing on season 23 of Dancing with the Stars in 2016.
 He was partnered with professional dancer Emma Slater.
 Perry and Slater were eliminated on the third week of competition and finished in 12th place out of 13 competitors.

+Ibogaine advocacy

+Since consuming ibogaine at a clinic in Mexico in September 2023, Perry has become an outspoken advocate for the drug and psychedelic-assisted therapy, describing his public activities surrounding ibogaine as "[his] life's mission".
+To this end, he supported legislative efforts in Texas to fund clinical trials for treating military veterans with ibogaine, co-founded a non-profit organization that is focused on advancing ibogaine therapy in the United States, and has spoken publicly about his experiences with the drug.